A Simple Symphony (2) Benjamin Britten Download 'A Simple Symphony (2)' on iTunes

 Turns out composers can’t get enough of the legendary American poet.

-Cynthia Nixon will be playing Emily Dickinson in a new Terence Davies movie - she discusses the role in The Sunday Times this weekend.
+Cynthia Nixon will be playing Emily Dickinson in a new Terence Davies movie - she discusses the role in The Sunday Times.
 And while Emily Dickinson may be the darling of American poetry and the country’s most prominent female poet, that doesn’t completely explain her intoxicating effect on composers across history.
 At the last count there were over 1600 settings of her poetry to music…

 So what’s all the fuss about?